 KIPAC members have leading roles in project areas, including the observatory, the camera, the LSST Dark Energy Science Collaboration (DESC), and the US Data Facility, and are also working on science preparation for a broad range of topics.
 SLAC is the lead lab for the LSST Camera construction and commissioning, the host lab for DESC, and one of two partners (along with NSF's NOIRLab) in the operations of Rubin Observatory, including managing and hosting the Rubin US Data Facility.

-The construction of the LSST Camera has been led by KIPAC / SLAC members since its inception by KIPAC Professor Steve Kahn, and Steve has been Director of the Vera C. Rubin Observatory construction project since 2013 (when LSST stood for Large Synoptic Survey Telescope).
+The construction of the LSST Camera has been led by KIPAC / SLAC members since its inception by KIPAC Professor Steve Kahn, and Steve was Director of the Vera C. Rubin Observatory construction project from 2013 (when LSST stood for Large Synoptic Survey Telescope) through 2021.
+KIPAC Professor Aaron Roodman assumed the role of Camera Program Leader and is also Rubin Observatory deputy director as of 2022.
 Other KIPAC members have taken leading roles in instrument design, construction, and commissioning, and operations: Phil Marshall is Deputy Director of Rubin Operations, Richard Dubois is Rubin Operations US Data Facility Lead, and Kevin Reil is Rubin Commissioning Scientist.
 Rubin Observatory is much more than a dome on a mountain top: it is an end-to-end scientific data generation system, a factory for producing science-ready data products from the biggest astronomical sky survey ever undertaken.

 The LSST Camera

 The LSST Camera is currently under construction at SLAC National Accelerator Laboratory working with a broad multi-institutional collaboration.
-KIPAC professor Aaron Roodman is leading the camera's Test and Integration.
+KIPAC professor Aaron Roodman led the camera's Integration and Test (I&T) up until 2021, and KIPAC scientist Andy Rasmussen has now assumed the role of I&T Scientist.
 The camera’s 3.2-gigapixel focal plane array comprises 189 4Kx4K CCD sensors with 10 µm pixels.
 The sensors are deep depletion, back-illuminated devices with a highly segmented architecture that enables the entire array to be read out in two seconds.
 The detectors are grouped into 3 x 3 arrays called "rafts."
 The rafts are identical, with each containing its own dedicated front- and back-end electronics boards which fit within the footprint of its sensors, thus serving as a 144-megapixel camera on its own.
 The rafts and associated electronics are mounted on a silicon carbide grid inside a cryostat vacuum, with an intricate thermal system that maintains the CCDs at an operating temperature of -100 ºC.
 The focal plane also contains four sets of guide sensors and wavefront sensors.

 The Rubin US Data Facility